By Chere Di Boscio

 For example, Coclico partners with Native Energy to track its annual in-house carbon usage and offsets this amount by investing in international renewable energy projects.
 As a result of their eco-efforts, Coclico was recognised for its dedication to sustainable fashion as the winner of the 2013 SOURCE AWARD in the footwear category–just another great reason to stock a little something from this fashionista favourite.

 Prior to launching her own business, Eaton worked with Givenchy, Stuart Vevers, Luella and Paul Seville, which taught her more about business and design, which she now combines with sustainability.
 The juxtaposition of the old and new makes for designs that can be replicated for production but that also hold slight variations, producing a truly different bag for each customer.

 From the first second she laid eyes on them, Abury founder Andrea Kolb knew Berber bags were special.
 Their intricate detailing, natural tanning and dyeing and traditional structure were, however, dying out.
 So Kolb decided to do something about it, and she invested in supporting Berber village communities by bringing not only work opportunities and helping to preserve their traditions, but also by giving back the same number of production hours in education hours for every product sold.
-This way, she hopes to give consumers the possibility of leaving a positive impact every time they buy Abury products, which you can find special deals on here.
+This way, she hopes to give consumers the possibility of leaving a positive impact every time they buy Abury products.

 This unique ethical fashion brand specialises in Palestinian Tatreez (embroidery), an ancient artisan technique traditionally passed down from mother to daughter.
 The label trains and employs refugee and low-income female embroiderers in the West Bank to make not only beautifully handmade shoes, but also bags, accessories and home decor products.
 Darzah is a nonprofit, FairTrade certified business, and we love their chic, textile-embellished flats, which are great for fall…or any season!